 To encourage responsible and faithful citizenship, the CSA helps students to gain knowledge and respond to injustice.
-See below to learn more.
+Follow the links below to learn more.

 The annual Ignatian Family Teach-In for Justice (IFTJ) gathers members of the Ignatian Family (Jesuit schools, parishes, social ministries) in solidarity to learn, reflect, pray, network, and advocate in the context of social justice.
 Keynote and student speakers address issues such as:

-Gather in Washing, D.C., with fellow faithful citizens seeking to make real change in our world.
+Gather in Washington, D.C., with fellow faithful citizens seeking to make real change in our world.
 The IFTJ is sponsored by the Ignatian Solidarity Network.